 Travel insurance must be the only thing you ever buy that you hope never to use.
 Despite this, it remains a vital investment – one we feel no traveller should ever be without.
 But how do you make sure that in your time of need, your policy will be there for you, paying out and covering you exactly as expected?
 Well, you can’t.
 But you can be clued up, prepared in case of an emergency and well informed from the start about what’s right for your travel plans.

 Having sold travel insurance for seven years while working as a travel agent in the UK and New Zealand, I have become all too familiar with policy wordings, exclusions and general insurance jargon.
 I can tell you now, it’s as tedious and boring as it sounds.
 My experience has however, taught me the key points to look out for when choosing a policy, and the essential details to know while on the road, to ensure you don’t mess up a claim or end up in a vulnerable situation.
-Here are 9 things you too should know about travel insurance, to ensure you comply with the nitty gritty of your policy and don’t get screwed over if the time comes to make a claim.
+Here are 9 things you too should know about travel insurance, to ensure you comply with the finer details of your policy and don’t get screwed over if the time comes to make a claim.

 When shit hits the fan it can be stressful, worrisome and insurance practicalities might be the last thing on your mind.
 But if you want that claim to be honoured then it’s important to know exactly what you need to do, and when you need to do it.

 Had your camera stolen?
 Been mugged?
 You need to get a police report within 24 hours to submit with your claim.
 Had an accident and need to be hospitalised?
 You (or someone on your behalf) must contact the emergency medical assistance team immediately and get authorisation.
 Caught up in a natural catastrophe and need evacuation to a safe place?
 You have to contact the emergency assistance team immediately.
 And you must do so prior to arranging any evacuation transport that you intend to claim for.